arjbingly/grag/documentation/AWS_Setup_Python_Env.md

 Update conda: `conda update conda`

+Use conda package manager to create an environment using the `requirements.yml`
+`conda env create -f requirements.yml`

 # Setup Remote Interpreter - PyCharm

 Since PyCharm does not support Remote Conda environments out of the box.